tresoldi/malign/README.md

 The library is developed by Tiago Tresoldi (tiago.tresoldi@lingfil.uu.se).

-During the first steps of development, the author received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement
+During the first stages of development, the author received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement
 No. [ERC Grant #715618](https://cordis.europa.eu/project/rcn/206320/factsheet/en),